Thomas12354/PolyU-CHC_AI-Learning-Hub-Chinese-History-Culture/README.md

 • Case studies and academic findings related to AI-driven analysis in historical and cultural contexts

-🎥 Relevant Learning Videos
-To supplement the research materials, we recommend the following video series on Generative AI (in Chinese, with insightful content for humanities researchers):

 📌 Purpose
 This project aims to: